LairdCP/BLE_Gateway_Firmware/docs/cloud_fota.md

 ## Trigger Cloud FOTA Upgrade

-To start a firmware update, publish an MQTT message to the device update topic for the Pinnacle 100 or MG100 (e.g. `$aws/things/deviceId-<Pinnacle_MG100_deviceId>/shadow/update`).
+To start a firmware update, publish an MQTT message to the device update topic for the Pinnacle 100/MG100/BL5340 (e.g. `$aws/things/deviceId-<id>/shadow/update`).
 Do not attempt to do both modem and app firmware at the same time.

-### Pinnacle 100 and MG100 App Only
+### Pinnacle 100/MG100/BL5340 App Only

 Replace the values under "app" with those that correspond to your update.
 If you use a folder structure in your S3 Bucket or NGINX Server, be sure to note that in the `downloadFile` entry (e.g. fw/480-00052-R4.0.0.1614788169_LTE-M_FOTA.bin).

 **NOTE 1:** If using an S3 Bucket as the host, only copy in the piece up to and including the _'.com'_ to `downloadHost` , the remaining bit (file location) gets copied into `downloadFile` (excluding the leading _'/'_)

-**NOTE 2:** The Pinnacle 100/MG100 will request the download using a Partial Content Header and defaults to 2KB chunks with each request.
+**NOTE 2:** The Pinnacle 100/MG100/BL5340 will request the download using a Partial Content Header and defaults to 2KB chunks with each request.
 To change the size of these chunks see information [here](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/1.5.1/nrf/include/net/download_client.html#download-client-https)

 ```
 {